-It affects everything from homes and cars to music and workspace.
+It impacts everything from homes and music to workspace.

 Training and ‘Upskilling’

-Millennials also value the opportunity to train and gain new skills.
+Millennials value the opportunity to train and gain new skills.

 Limited availability of skills is a serious problem for companies, both now and for the future of work.